 If they are turning brown, the first thing you need to do is identify the reason.
-Understanding what is ailing your Leyland cypress will help you to pinpoint the solution.
+Understanding what is ailing your Leyland cypress will help you pinpoint the solution.
 Read on for some of the possibilities you should consider.

 Temperature Changes Can Harm Trees